syselement/blog/operating-systems/linux/distros/ubuntu-vm.md

-# Ubuntu - VM VirtualBox
+# Ubuntu Desktop - VM

 ![](.gitbook/assets/ubuntu.svg) [Ubuntu](https://ubuntu.com/)

 ---

 ## Download and Install VirtualBox

+> Use the latest VirtualBox version (Screenshots may not be updated)

 VirtualBox is a virtualization open source software that runs on Linux, Windows and Mac OS.